Syntox32/WallbaseDownloader/README.md

 WallbaseDownloader
 ==================

-WallbaseDownloader is a tool made for the purpose of downloading toplist wallpapers from http://wallbase.cc/.
+WallbaseDownloader is a tool made for the purpose of downloading toplist wallpapers & search results from http://wallbase.cc/.

 <h2>Usage</h2>
   1. Go to http://wallbase.cc/toplist